I-THE FIRST GODS : ARCHITECTS OF THE COSMOS

 1. The Genesis of Chaos:

-Before anything else, there was only the Primordial Chaos, a shapeless and conscienceless mass.
-This Chaos was neither empty nor plenitude, but a raw substance, a cosmic soup where all possibilities were intertwined.
-It was a state of absolute and unchanging equilibrium.
+Pre-existence: The Primordial Chaos Before all else there was only the Primordial Chaos which.
+Was a formless and unconscious mass.
+This Chaos was neither empty but a raw substance, that is to say a cosmic soup where all possibilities were intertwined.
+It was a state of absolute and immutable balance.
 A formless essence composed of infinite potentials.

 This Chaos was neither good nor evil, neither light nor darkness—it was the perfect balance between all possibilities.